 Above is a ceiling to wall assembly illustrating how a ceiling and the wall drywall layers should intersect to provide a good seal.
 Note that we want solid drywall to drywall contact.
 Don’t try and leave a gap.
 The illustration shows a gap that is 1/32 of an inch.
 Most drywall installers do not hang […]

 The best answer is to save your money and not treat the walls.
+You could have the most impressive soundproof walls in the world, but you will not see their value with a standard dropped ceiling.
 A dropped (suspended) ceiling does very little to soundproof.
-The tiles are lightweight, and not nearly massive enough to stop serious sound.
-The 4 Elements of Soundproofing.
-The tiles are not designed to be soundproof.
-They are designed to lower the echo […]
+The tiles are lightweight and not nearly massive enough to […]

-If you’re building a room in a basement, you’ll have some walls that are built next to the foundation.
-We’re not worried about sound leaking through the foundation into the surrounding soil.
-We’re worried about sound traveling straight up into the floor joists.
-If you were to build no wall against the foundation, your ceiling […]
+If you’re building a room in a basement, you’ll have some walls that are built next to the foundation walls.
+And you might be wondering what you need to do in terms of soundproofing.
+Basically, we’re not worried about sound leaking through the foundation into the surrounding soil.
+We’re worried about sound traveling straight up […]

 I wouldn’t and don’t spec resilient channel.
 The fact is there is no single standard for its construction.
 Some is 20 gauge, some 25, some in between.
 Some are slotted for flex, some are solid, some have holes.
 The design of the channel is not standardized.
 Not something we can count on.
 Also, it is […]